 Who is eligible to apply for the Mistletoe Research Fellowship?

-Currently, eligibility is limited to full-time postdoctoral fellows at participating programs and universities in the United States.
-At some participating institutions, eligibility is also open to full-time advanced PhD candidates (all but dissertation) with permission.
+Currently, eligibility is limited to full-time postdoctoral fellows at participating programs and universities in the United States and Singapore.
+At some participating institutions, eligibility is also open to full-time advanced PhD candidates (all but dissertation) with advisor permission.

-At this time, Mistletoe Research Fellowships are open to most STEM fields and some fields of social science.
+At this time, Mistletoe Research Fellowships are open to most STEM fields and to limited quantitative social science fields.
 These broadly include:

-Engineering, Life Sciences, Health Science, Computer Science, Environmental Studies / Ecology / Earth Sciences, Physics, Mathematics, Chemistry, Statistics / Data Science / Informatics, and Psychological and Brain Sciences / Biopsychology.
+Engineering, Life Sciences, Health Science, Computer Science, Environmental Studies / Ecology / Earth Sciences, Physics, Mathematics, Chemistry, Statistics / Data Science / Informatics, and Experimental Psychology

 If your discipline is in a sub-field, please select the closest applicable broad category when applying for a fellowship.

-Your field’s core training must heavily emphasize one or more of the following competencies: quantitative analysis and data manipulation, laboratory science or engineering.
-Note that the fields of social science we can currently accept into the program either have data analysis as a primary focus (Statistics, Data Science, Informatics) or data analysis combined with a laboratory science component (Psychological and Brain Sciences, Biopsychology).
-While we recognize and appreciate that many social sciences require training in quantitative methods, it is not the primary disciplinary focus it would be for a PhD in Statistics.
+Your field’s core training must heavily emphasize one or more of the following competencies: quantitative analysis and data manipulation, laboratory science, or engineering.
+Note that the fields of social science we can currently accept into the program either have data analysis as a primary focus (Statistics, Data Science, Informatics) or data analysis combined with a laboratory science component (Experimental Psychology).
+While we recognize and appreciate that many social sciences require training in quantitative methods, it is not the primary disciplinary focus that it would be for a PhD in Statistics.

 If you are unsure as to whether your field is classified under a broad area, please reach out to our program for clarification.
-If your field is not included, please note that we hope to expand the program in the next few years to include additional social science and STEM fields.
-As the MRF program scales and we can expand the scope of projects under the Startup Collaboration, we will be able to open the program to social sciences with a less quantitative focus.
+If your field is not included, please note over time it is possible that the foundation may be able to expand our program to additional fields and disciplines.
 We are committed above all to making sure that the quality of training and professional development provided to Fellows in our program remains high as we expand.

 APPLYING FOR A MISTLETOE RESEARCH FELLOWSHIP